MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/my-staff-configure.md

 ## Using My Staff

-When a user goes to My Staff, they are shown the names of the [administrative units](administrative-units.md) over which they have administrative permissions.
+When a user selects My Staff, they are shown the names of the [administrative units](administrative-units.md) over which they have administrative permissions.
 In the [My Staff user documentation](https://support.microsoft.com/account-billing/manage-front-line-users-with-my-staff-c65b9673-7e1c-4ad6-812b-1a31ce4460bd), we use the term "location" to refer to administrative units.
-If an administrator's permissions do not have an administrative unit scope, the permissions apply across the organization.
+If an administrator's permissions donn't have an administrative unit scope, then the permissions apply across the organization.

 After My Staff has been enabled, the users who are enabled and have been assigned an administrative role can access it through [https://mystaff.microsoft.com](https://mystaff.microsoft.com).
 They can select an administrative unit to view the users in that unit, and select a user to open their profile.

 ## Reset a user's password